moshabbir-dotcom/Project-Portfolio-5/README.md

 [TEST_UPDATE_USER](https://github.com/moshabbir-dotcom/Project-Portfolio-5/blob/main/docs/images/readme-images/Test_Update_User.png)
 [TEST_VIEW_ORDER_DETAIL](https://github.com/moshabbir-dotcom/Project-Portfolio-5/blob/main/docs/images/readme-images/Test_View_Order_Detail.png)
 [TEST_VIEW_ORDERS](https://github.com/moshabbir-dotcom/Project-Portfolio-5/blob/main/docs/images/readme-images/Test_View_Orders.png)
+* As part of the project resubmission 17 automated tests were written and all passed for which evidence is [HERE](https://github.com/moshabbir-dotcom/Project-Portfolio-5/blob/main/docs/images/readme-images/17tests.png).
+A learning from this is that although I initially did what I thought was robust enough for manual testing the amount of detail required becomes counter productive in the time needing to be invested hence the automated testing is far better option where it comes to evidencing the quality of code although both still could be used as a hybrid testing approach.

 ### HTML
 * All HTML pages were tested via URL input and passed validation before submission.
 Errors were displayed on the validation pages however these were due to the the jinja templating language used in python triggering error warnings in the HTML validator.
 The Gitpod terminal however had extensions installed to ensure the formatting was correct and this is evidenced [HERE](https://github.com/moshabbir-dotcom/Project-Portfolio-5/blob/main/docs/images/readme-images/HTMLValidation.png) with a creengrab of HTML pages open in the workspace with NO PROBLEMS highligted in the workspace.
 In addition to this there are also W3C screenshots of randomly selected HTML pages showing no issue.